How to Setup Jenkins Build Agents on Kubernetes Pods

 Conclusion

-Scale your Jenkins agents on Kubernetes helps you from a lot of administrative overhead that you get with static build VMs.
-Even though there are dynamic VM build options are available, each build could take a long time compared to dynamic container agents.
+Scaling your Jenkins agents on Kubernetes helps you avoid the administrative overhead associated with static build VMs.
+Even though dynamic VM build options are available, each build could take a long time compared to dynamic container agents.

 You don’t have to worry about running out of resources for Jenkins builds.